 - Wilderness Camps: None

-Pinnacle Peak is situated in the middle of the Tatoosh Range at an elevation of 6,562 feet, the second highest peak in the range.
+Pinnacle Peak is situated in the middle of the Tatoosh Range at an elevation of 6,562 feet, the third highest peak in the range.

 Drive east either from Longmire or Paradise on the Stevens Canyon Road to the parking area at Reflection Lakes.
 The trailhead is on the south side of the road.

 The trail begins with a gradual ascent but soon becomes a steep climb to the 5,920-foot saddle where the trail ends.
 Hiking boots are recommended since this trail has either a snow or loose rock surface all summer.

 NOTE: Always check current trail conditions before heading out.
 Log footbridges frequently wash out during the winter or other conditions could be affecting the trail.

 Along the Trail

 On a clear day the spectacular view from the saddle makes this hike well worth the effort.
 To the north is a dramatic close up view of Mount Rainier and Paradise.
 To the south, one sees Mount Adams and Mount St. Helens in the foreground and Oregon's Mount Hood on the horizon.
 This is an excellent trail on which to see pikas and marmots.

 Pinnacle Peak Trail reaches the edge of the designated Butter Creek Research Natural Area (RNA).
 This is intended as a pristine natural area for ecological study and is closed to public use except pursuant to a scientific research permit, consistent with the national RNA system.
 Learn more about the Butter Creek Research Natural Area (RNA).
 Please stay on the trail and follow Leave No Trace principles.